brendawon/algos-data-structures/Notes/Sorting.md

 Sorts the largest value to the end first (the largest value 'bubbles' to the 'top')

+- Works well with almost sorted data
 - Big O = O(n^2)
+- Space is constant, O(1)

 How to swap:
 let temp = arr[idx1];